CADprojectMultiplier/Dual-Precision-Floating-Point-Multiplier/README.txt

-1. The 'src' folder contains the complete source code (a) TbMul.bsv : complete code (multiplier module along with test bench in the same file) (b) mkMulPipe.v : verilog version(generated using BDW) of multiplier module
+1. The 'src' folder contains the complete source code (a) TbMul.bsv : complete code (multiplier module along with test bench in the same file) (b) mkMulPipe.v : verilog version(generated using BDW) of multiplier module The header files used are also provided in the folder:
+   (c) FloatingPoint.bo : Library imported for floating point representation The files obtained when the 'TbMul.bsv' is compiled and run are (d) TbMul.bo
+   (e) MkTbMul.ba
+   (f) MkMulPipe.ba

 2. The 'results' folder contains the results of the implementation (a) synth1.v : generated using yosys tool after synthesis (b) netlist.v : netlist for multiplier module (mkMulPipe.v) generated using yosys (c) chip_area.txt : chip area calculations output file generated using yosys

 3. Detailed_Documentation.pdf : eloberates literature survey, approach & hardware structure along with testing and results